 Want to Apply?

 The grant application can be found here.
 Please note, we only accept physically mailed copies of the application.
-In the future, this will be an open-ended application process, but the first round of recipients will be selected from applications received by June 1st, 2021.
+The next round of recipients will be selected from applications received by June 1st, 2022.

 Want to Donate?